Revolutionary-Games/Thrive-Launcher/README.md

 dotnet run --project Scripts -- package
 ```

+On mac you need the xcode tools installed as well as allowing
+terminal / your IDE to automate Finder.

 On a mac the build containers are not needed, so just run:
 ```sh
 dotnet run --project Scripts -- package